โœ๏ธDrawing I

 Why This Matters

-Every mark you make on paper communicates something—whether you intend it to or not.
+Every mark you make on paper communicates something, whether you intend it to or not.
 Lines aren't just tools for outlining shapes; they're the fundamental vocabulary of visual expression.
 Understanding line types means understanding how to control mood, movement, depth, and structure in your work.
-When you're evaluated on drawing foundations, instructors look for intentional line choices that demonstrate you know why you're making each mark.
+When you're evaluated on drawing foundations, instructors look for intentional line choices that show you know why you're making each mark.

-The key insight here is that lines fall into distinct functional categories: some define form, some create value, some direct the eye, and some establish emotional tone.
-Don't just memorize line names—know what visual problem each line type solves and when to deploy it strategically.
+Lines fall into distinct functional categories: some define form, some create value, some direct the eye, and some establish emotional tone.
+Don't just memorize line names.
+Know what visual problem each line type solves and when to reach for it.

 Lines That Define Form